weitongruan/weitongruan.github.io/coding/data_structure/tree/recover_binary_search_tree.md

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
 ```

-When two are accidentally swaped, it would result in a new list, such as:
+When two are accidentally swapped, it would result in a new list, such as:

 ```math
 1, 2, 8, 4, 5, 6, 7, 3, 9 ,10